dsaragih/maze-game/phase2/design-patterns.md

-# List of deisgn patterns which were used
+# List of design patterns which were used

 1. Strategy pattern: Used when a IGraphGenerator is passed into level.
-Also used when IDoorDrawer, IPlayerDrawer, IGunDrawer, etc. are passed into Door, Player, Gun, etc. respectivly.
+Also used when IDoorDrawer, IPlayerDrawer, IGunDrawer, etc. are passed into Door, Player, Gun, etc. respectively.

 2. Abstract Factory pattern: IPresenter acts as a factory for IDoorDrawer, IPlayerDrawer, IGunDrawer, etc.